Giving Tuesday 2025 is gonna be The One That Blew Us Away.

 Lean into overall trends

 Word on the street is that monthly giving is the key to greater retention, which is proving to be the key to mitigating reduced giving.
 In fact, forget monthly giving... incremental giving of all kinds is up.
 Visits to nonprofit websites through mobile devices are up.
 AI is everywhere; we're basically breathing it in.
-Interest rates are down and the stock market is bullish.
+Interest rates are hopefull on their way down and the stock market is bullish.
 With so much incredible wealth being held in stocks, DAFs, and crypto—and the tax benefits of asset-based donating—it makes sense to hit non-cash donations.

 Last word